ptitfred/osrd-website/content/docs/reference/design-docs/signaling.en.md

 Before a train startup:

-- the path a of the train can be expressed as routes or as blocks.
+- The path a of the train can be expressed as routes or as blocks.
 Those two paths should overlap.
-- the signal queue a train will encounter is established.
+- The signal queue a train will encounter is established.

 During the simulation:
-- along a train movement, the track occupation before it are synthesized
+- along a train movement, the track occupation before it are synthesized;
-- when a train observes a signal, its state is evaluated
+- when a train observes a signal, its state is evaluated.

 ### Signal state evaluation